formkit/docs-content/inputs/dropdown.md

 ## Slots and loading options

-Now let's combine what we've learned so far by leveraging the `option` slot for custom markup, and setting the `options` prop to a function that will return pages of movies from an API.
+Now let's combine what we've learned so far by leveraging the `option` slot for custom markup, and setting the `options` prop to a function that will return pages of movies from an API:

 <example
 name="Dropdown"